VishnuRaman/rs2/README.md

 // - Debouncing a stream using debounce_rs2()
 // - Sampling a stream at regular intervals using sample_rs2()
 // - Creating a delayed stream using emit_after()
+// - Creating a stream that emits values at a fixed rate using tick_rs()
-// See the full code at examples/timeout_operations.rs
+// See the full code at examples/timeout_operations.rs and examples/tick_rs_example.rs
 ```

 ##### Processing Elements in Parallel